Air Canada Rouge: Entertainment

 All Air Canada Rouge aircraft are equipped with Wi-Fi provided by Intelsat (formerly Gogo Wi-Fi).
 In November 2022, Air Canada announced that Wi-Fi would be offered complimentary to customers flying in the Premium Rouge cabin.

 On-board services

 The baggage policy is the same as Air Canada's.
-Flights to and from Europe have complimentary food and drink service with for-purchase alcoholic drinks.
-A buy-on-board food offering in line with the mainline service exists for all other flights.
+On flights longer than two hours in duration, a full meal service is provided in Premium Rouge and a buy-on-board food offering in line with mainline service exists in Economy.